There is no law in the UK that states you must have a…

 If there’s no Will

-If there’s no money from the estate to pay for the funeral, and the next of kin or personal representative can't afford to (or don’t want to) cover the bill, then the local council would then need to pay for a simple cremation without a ceremony (also known as a ‘paupers funeral’).
+If there’s no money from the estate to pay for a funeral, or the next of kin/personal representative can't afford to or refuses to cover the cost (and no arrangements have been made with a funeral director), then the local council would need to carry out a simple cremation without a ceremony (also known as a ‘paupers funeral’).

-Be responsible for your own funeral costs with a funeral plan
+Be responsible for your own funeral costs with over 50 life insurance

-If you’re worried about the short or long-term financial implications of your funeral, then for peace of mind you could arrange a prepaid funeral plan.
+If you’re worried about the short or long-term financial implications of your funeral, then for peace of mind, you could arrange over 50s life insurance to help towards your funeral costs.

 As mentioned, the personal representative could be the executor (if there’s a Will) or the administrator (if there’s no Will).